 Apple's iTunes Radio service is now officially available in Australia, marking the first time the customised radio service has been available outside of the United States.

-It allows users to create free radio stations based on songs and artists, as well as access stations created by Apple and guest musicians.
+It allows users to create ad-supported, free radio stations based on songs and artists, as well as access stations created by Apple and guest musicians.

 There have been a few false starts, with the service becoming briefly available to a few iTunes users in the UK and Canada in recent weeks.